 Use of Assessment Results: Plans have been made to continue offering all programs listed above so that we may continue improving the health and well-being of the citizens in this area of the State.
 Based on assessment results it was determined that we need to continue offering our current hours and days that the Wellness Center is open each week.
-We are still working on installing additional security cameras in the Wellness Center.
 It was determined that we will continue to implement the healthy "Wildcat Wellness Initiative" to improve the culture of health and wellness on campus that will extend into the community.
-We received the grant from Blue Cross and Blue Shield of Mississippi Foundation to help us implement this initiative that included a summer camp for kids ages 6-8 and 9-11, outdoor exercise equipment, a bike program, low ropes course, healthy vending machine policy, healthy cooking demonstrations, exercise workstations, and fun run/walks on campus and in the community.
-It was determined that we should submit another grant to the Blue Cross and Blue Shield of Mississippi Foundation to help continue the "Wildcat Wellness Initiative on our Forrest County Campus."
+Additional spin classes will be added.
+Current hours and days of operation will continue in the Wellness Center Application for "Wildcat Wellness Initiative" Blue Cross and Blue Shield of Mississippi Foundation Grant will be made.
+The Wildcat Wellness Initiative will continue.